ithaka/PEP/docs/students.md

 You might also reassess the terms you’ve used.
 Is there a more specific version that’s likely to get you fewer results—and results that are more specific to your topic?
 A search for “opera singers” yields a lot of results, but a search for the more specific term “mezzo sopranos” brings up a much smaller set.

 Finally, think about adding terms that narrow the search by geography, time, or discipline.
 A search for surfing will give you a lot of results, probably too many to wade through.
-But a search about surfing in Kauai, a search about surfing in the 1920s, or a search about the physiology of surfers will give you a much more focused, manageable set of results.
+But, a search about surfing in Kauai, a search about surfing in the 1920s, or a search about the physiology of surfers will give you a much more focused, manageable set of results.

 If you’re using your best search skills and are still flooded with search results, it’s possible that your topic is just too broad.